Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

  [ ] mercury(/roman|(trojan horse|laṅkān hanumān)/).
  [ ] (cycl); aindilis(?) ∘ ##prolog gave a course on this, or opencyc(l), but i missed it [ ] haskell propagators v http://minikanren.org/#Haskell
-  - miranda dialect by senior devs (on their way out; lazily evaluated) who didn't want to downskill to the more technologically superior lisp that predates n008
+  - miranda dialect by senior devs ($ellouts on their way out; lazily evaluated) who didn't want to downskill to the more technologically superior lisp that predates n008
   - prime 12020 never happend (lazy evaluation is to blame); s/curry/haskell/ proves committee languages compromise (a will only let b have b movie quality features if a gets a feature)
   - \e for ansii escape characters turns out to be a bug in haskell they couldn't fix; so they went beyond full perl, and s/obvious bug/feature/ (as opposed to perls' s/by product of a feature/not a bug/ ∵ perl is a shortcut (∘shortcuts(∘..)) ∴ perls' nickname is leslie meyers, so resistance is futile, and leslie meyers's more trouble than the voynich manuscript) #so_much_for_parser_combinators__dcg_ftw #alex_mason(?)_∘_canfp_said_he_knows_a_hacker_who_has_an_epic_list_of_haskell_ui/ux_err_fawlty_ivory_tower
   - haskell isn't even dependently typed, but typical inhabitancy is more important; otherwise go (beyond) full meta
   - shen ... has a logic-based type system with capabilities beyond even Haskell.
-  - the little typer; pi@racket sicp@racket emacs@elisp guix@guile stumpwm@cl js@clojurescript java@clojure py@hy webasm@googleschism s/reactive/hotpatching/@s/erlang: the movie@1988/emacs@1976/ buzzwords@homoiconicity∈{hex,lisp,prolog;trimūrti,śyāmascript,śyāmascrypt}
+  - the little typer; pi@racket sicp@racket emacs@elisp guix@guile stumpwm@cl s/lispscript/js/@clojurescript java@clojure py@hy webasm@googleschism s/reactive/hotpatching/@s/erlang: the movie@1988/emacs@1976/ buzzwords@homoiconicity∈{hex,lisp,prolog;trimūrti,śyāmascript,śyāmascrypt}
   - prolog is a theorem prover v coq flag for isabelles' hol(s); pagent(gallinas' cup v isabelles' hole(s) v adas' gash v whores' cockette(; /(hypnotherapists|mentalists)(c̄ hired acto?r(esse)?s)?|illusionists|magicians|witches|big tits zombie whores|ryan gosling/ guard empty chests, after laying their log(s), while casting their spill(s), before cackling away))
   - TODO: i remember employing holmesian' deduction to discover (= (lisp types) ml), ever since it was removed from wikipedia; can't remember the location∘evidence
    - logo is "lisp without brackets"; "intended to be an easier to use lisp" (more difficult to read = more difficult to use)